The Best Bits of Mr. Bean: Plot

-Alternative version
+Alternate version

 The original transmission of this episode ran for 72 minutes, but later releases and TV broadcasts starting from 2010 were cut to 52 minutes under the heading The Best of Mr. Bean.
-Clips deleted from the later edits included Bean helping a busker in The Return of Mr. Bean, Bean trying to stay awake in church and sitting in an exam from the pilot episode, as well as newly released footage of Bean accidentally pulling his television aerial cable and lifting the television up from the floor below (before letting go and smashing it).
+Clips deleted from the later edits included Bean helping a busker in The Return of Mr. Bean, Bean trying to stay awake in church and sitting in an exam from the pilot episode, as well as unshown footage of Bean accidentally pulling his television aerial cable and lifting the television up from the floor below, before he lets go and it smashes.
 However, the original uncut version can be found on most pre-2010 video releases of the series.

 Production

 John Howard Davies, producer and director of the first three episodes, returned to direct this final episode.
 Davies was also head of light entertainment at Thames Television when the pilot episode was commissioned in 1989.

-Both versions of the choral theme tune are heard - the version by the choir of Southwark Cathedral for the opening titles and the version by the Choir of Christ Church Cathedral, Oxford for the closing credits.
+Both versions of the choral theme tune are heard—the version by the choir of Southwark Cathedral for the opening titles and the version by the Choir of Christ Church Cathedral, Oxford for the closing credits.